-Dr. Rebecca Puhl is Director of Research and Weight Stigma Initiatives at the Rudd Center for Food Policy & Obesity at Yale University where she is also a Senior Research Scientist.
+Dr. Rebecca Puhl is the Deputy Director at the Rudd Center for Food Policy & Obesity at Yale University where she is also a Senior Research Scientist.
 Dr. Puhl is responsible for identifying and coordinating research and policy efforts aimed at reducing weight bias.

 Dr. Puhl received her BA in psychology from Queen's University in Ontario, and her MS and PhD in Clinical Psychology from Yale University.
 Her clinical training at the Yale Center for Eating & Weight Disorders emphasized treating patients with anorexia nervosa, bulimia nervosa, binge eating disorder, and obesity.
 She completed her clinical internship in Clinical Health Psychology at the VA Connecticut Healthcare System before gaining additional postdoctoral experience at Johns Hopkins.